 My easy oven baked ribs are moist and tender and so addicting that you’ll find yourself going back for seconds.

-You will still achieve the same delicious results.
-The reason?
 Like an oven, roaster ovens, allow for even cooking.
 It offers what I call “surround” cooking heat, meaning: all of the unit’s energy goes toward heating your ribs evenly top to bottom, side to side.

 The temperature, however, needs to be set slightly lower than the conventional oven–350 degree F, but the total cooking time might be slightly quicker.

 And, you’ll lay out the racks of ribs much like you do with a roasting pan.

 Which method should you choose?
 It’s totally up to you.
 Just make sure your ribs have some liquid in the base of the cooking pan using either conventional or roaster oven method.
 Otherwise, it’s baking as usual.